THE CHEF

 Chef Jackson was recognized by the South Bend Tribune in the 2021 class of South Bend's 40 Under 40.
 The publication states: "the 15th annual "40 Under 40" represents some of the brightest talents in the region.
 Honorees, chosen by a committee formed by the South Bend Regional Chamber, are recognized for the achievements in their careers and their contributions to community.
 The eight-person selection committee, comprised of local business leaders, reviewed more than 180 nominations this year. "

-Being a mother, philanthropist, and entrepreneur certainly isn’t easy, but Laquisha attributes her success to the support and understanding of her friends and family, as well as maintaining a good balance between work and home.
-She loves what she does and one day would like to be a guest on the Food Network or have her own cooking show, write her own cookbook, and create her own cookware and seasonings.
-Be on the lookout -- this chef is just getting warmed up!
+She loves what she does and one day hopes to be a guest on the Food Network, have her own cooking show, write her own cookbook, and create her own cookware and seasonings.
+Be on the lookout—this chef is just getting warmed up!